 - Gaslight Grill (Leawood, Kansas) – a nice spot for seafood & steak and a cocktail

 And there you have it!
 My picks for the best bars in Johnson County, Kansas for cocktails.
-If you’re still in need of a place to try nearby, check out this bar in Lawrence, KS, these bars worth the drive or the best bars in Kansas City, Missouri posts.
-Or you can also find some great drinks at these Kansas City distilleries also serve up some incredible cocktails.
+If you’re still in need of a place to try nearby, check out this bar in Lawrence, KS and the best bars in Kansas City, Missouri.
+These Kansas City distilleries also serve up some incredible cocktails.
 Cheers!